DegateCommunity/Degate/README.md

   This message can appear for MacOS users.
 The problem comes from spaces in directory names, this is a bug from CMake.
   Simply move your Degate folder to a file tree without spaces in directory names.

+- `CMake Error at vcpkg_execute_required_process.cmake:127 (message): Command failed: vcpkg/downloads/tools/ninja/1.10.2-linux/ninja -v`

+  Please refer to vcpkg output, this is linked to `qtbase` installation that need pre-installed dependencies on some platforms.
+For example on linux you need to execute:
+  `sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev
+  libxkbcommon-x11-dev libegl1-mesa-dev`.

 # Demo projects

 You can find demo projects [here](https://github.com/DegateCommunity/DegateDemoProjects).